 Eleven of 15 head-to-head trials used change in NYHA functional class as an outcome measure (Table 6, below, and Evidence Table 9).
-In all but one (poor-quality) trial, NYHA class significantly improved over the course of the trial, regardless of which ACE inhibitor patients were taking.
+In one poor-quality, open-label study from 1991, 82 there was no significant improvement from baseline in patients assigned to captopril 12.5 mg to 25 mg TID for 3 months.
+In all other trials, NYHA class significantly improved over the course of the trial, regardless of which ACE inhibitor patients were taking.

 Three studies compared captopril to quinapril, 3 compared captopril to lisinopril, 1 compared captopril to ramipril, 1 compared captopril to cilazapril, 2 compared captopril to enalapril and 2 compared enalapril to lisinopril.
 In most head-to-head trials, the degree of improvement in NYHA class did not differ between the treatment groups; the ACE inhibitors examined were equally effective in improving functional class.
-Only 3 studies, all poor quality, single-center, open trials, reported a difference between groups in improvement in NYHA class.
+Only 3 studies, all poor quality, open trials, reported a difference between groups in improvement in NYHA class.